Adversarial Purification with the Manifold Hypothesis: Conclusion

 \section{Conclusion}

-In this work, we develop a novel framework for adversarial robustness.
-We propose a test-time defense method using our framework and variational inference, which combines manifold learning with the Bayesian framework.
-We evaluate the proposed test-time defense method through several attacks and show adversarial robustness for non-adversarial-trained models.
-Even if attackers are aware of our test-time defense method, our method can still provide reasonable adversarial robustness.
-Our method can also be applied to defend against adversarial attacks related to VAEs or combined with adversarial-trained models to further improve robustness.
+We formulate a novel adversarial purification framework via manifold learning and variational inference.
+Our test-time purification method is evaluated with several attacks and shows its adversarial robustness for non-adversarially trained models.
+Even if attackers are aware of our defense method, we can still achieve competitive adversarial robustness.
+Our method is also capable of defending against adversarial attacks related to VAEs and being combined with adversarially trained models to further increase their adversarial robustness.